Ag3nt047/basic-scripts/README.md

-# simple scripts and one-liners
+# simple scripts and/or one-liners

-This is a collection of useful simple scripts or one-iners
+This is a collection of useful simple scripts and/or one-iners